Connecticut DEEP is Accepting Proposals for Grants under Section 319 of the Federal Clean Water Act for Fiscal Year 2017

 If the proposed project is a multi-year or phased project, applicants should provide rough estimates of the complete cost of restoring the water body.
 DEEP is receptive to a phased approach, with each year’s funding allotment representing an individual phase.
 However, applicants should recognize that each year or phase of funding will be competitive.
 DEEP does not automatically agree to fund future phases by committing to the initial phase

 .
-Project proposals must be submitted on the FY2016 DEEP Section 319 application.
+Match requirements may be waived under certain situations but applicants should include match information.
+Project proposals must be submitted on the FY2017 DEEP Section 319 application .

 Watershed Managers DEEP recommends that applicants consult with DEEP’s Watershed Manager before proposing any project.
 Please contact the appropriate manager listed below for your geographic area:

-Proposals submitted in response to this FY2016 Request for Proposals must be received electronically by February 29, 2016
+Proposals submitted in response to this FY2017 Request for Proposals must be received electronically by March 3, 2017

 .
-Proposals received after that date will not be considered for FY2015 funding.
+Proposals received after that date will not be considered for FY2017 funding.

 Proposals should be submitted by email to Charles Lee at Charles.Lee@ct.gov